MeltwaterArchive/storyplayer/v2/modules/graphite/index.md

 ## Configuration

-Once you have Graphite (and optionally statsd) installed, you'll need to update the _storyplayer.json_ config file with the URL where Graphite can be found.
+Once you have Graphite (and optionally statsd) installed, you'll need to update your test environment config file with the URL where Graphite can be found.

 {% highlight json %}
 {
-    "environments": {
-        <your-environment-name>: {
+    "moduleSettings": {
         "graphite": {
             "url": <url-to-graphite>
-            },
-            "statsd": {
-                "host": <host-or-ip-address>
-            }
         }
     }
 }